the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 (er-activism-env-impact-code-efficiency)=
 #### Improve code efficiency

-As mentioned above, the amount of energy spent on running computation depends on how long the computation runs.
-One way of reducing the energy spent, is to optimize the code to make it run faster.
+As mentioned above, the amount of energy spent on running a computation depends on how long the particular computation runs.
+One way of reducing the energy spent is to optimize the code to make it run faster.

 Several studies show the energy intensity of computing tasks such as training Natural Language Processing models {cite:ps}`strubell2019nlpenergy,Schwartz2020greenai`, astrophysics simulations {cite:ps}`Portegies2020ecologicalimpact`, bioinformatics {cite:ps}`Grealey2022carbonfootprint`, and so forth.